yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Revoke a Strategy, setting its debt limit to 0 and preventing any future deposits.
+Revoke a Strategy, setting its debt limit to 0 and preventing any future deposits.
 This function should only be used in the scenario where the Strategy is being retired but no migration of the positions are possible, or in the extreme scenario that the Strategy needs to be put into &#34;Emergency Exit&#34; mode in order for it to exit as quickly as possible.
 The latter scenario could be for any reason that is considered &#34;critical&#34; that the Strategy exits its position as fast as possible, such as a sudden change in market conditions leading to losses, or an imminent failure in an external dependency.
 This may only be called by governance, the guardian, or the Strategy itself.
 Note that a Strategy will only revoke itself during emergency shutdown.